pathscale/DataBucket/README.md

 ### `dump-data-file`

-Loads the data from a file and prits it.
-The filename is provided using the `--filename` commnad line flag.
+Loads the data from a file and prints it.
+The filename is provided using the `--filename` command line flag.